kubernetes/enhancements/keps/sig-auth/4317-pod-certificates/README.md

 ### PodCertificateRequest Resource

-PodCertificateRequest is a new API type in certificates.k8s.io/v1alpha1.
+PodCertificateRequest is a new API type in certificates.k8s.io.
 It's a stripped-down version of CertificateSigningRequest that is tailored directly to the pod certificate issuance use case.

 PodCertificateRequest is fundamentally a statement that "Pod X is requesting a certificate from Signer Y".
-PodCertificateRequests contain a stub PKCS#10 CSR, that the pod author can minimally customize in order to meet the needs of ACME-based CAs, but in the typical case the signer is expected to ignore the contents of the CSR and issue whatever certificate they like to the subject public key.
+PodCertificateRequests contain:
 * A stub PKCS#10 CSR.
-This CSR is normally completely empty, and the signer merely extracts the subject public key from it in order to issue a certificate with the signer's documented format.
-However, to enable integration with ACME-based CAs, the CSR may contain DNS SANs.
+  * This CSR is normally completely empty, and the signer merely extracts the subject public key from it in order to issue a certificate with the signer's documented format.
+  * However, to enable integration with ACME-based CAs, the CSR may contain DNS and IP SANs.
+The podCertificate projected volume type allows the pod author to request particular SANs to appear in the CSR.
   * The subject public key in the CSR must be one of:
     * An RSA key with modulus size 3072 or 4096,
     * An ECDSA key with curve P256, P384, or P521, or
     * An ED25519 key.
 * Details of the requesting Pod's identity:
   * Namespace (indicated by the namespace the PodCertificateRequest is created in).
   * Pod name